 Expats relocating to São Paulo can use the internet to familiarise themselves with the type of accommodation available and the city’s neighbourhoods, but should be aware that rental prices on English sites are likely to be higher than a similar listing would be on a Portuguese site.
 The classified sections of local newspapers can also be a good source of information.
 Expats often find that their best bet is usually to work with a real estate agent to find the ideal home.

 Estate agents in São Paulo typically have extensive knowledge about the areas and suburbs of the city and are better placed to source suitable housing.
-Furthermore, real estate agents often have knowledge about potential properties before they even make it onto the market.
-It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word-of-mouth.
+Real-estate agents often also have knowledge about potential properties before they even make it onto the market.
+It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word of mouth.

 Renting accommodation in São Paulo

 To rent property in São Paulo, expats will need to provide several certified documents, including proof of income, their Cadastro de Pessoas Fisicas (CPF) number and copies of their passport and work permit.
 Those without a formal or sufficient income, such as retirees or students, will need to find someone to act as a guarantor or fiador.